reecebaptist/Food-Ordering-System-JavaFX/README.md

   2. Scene Builder
   3. XAMPP Control Panel

   This is a project developed solely for educational purposes.
-The images are not owned by me.
+  The images are not owned by the creator.

  <big> Output: </big><br>